 Advice and safety products are proposed to help keep students safe in the loading and unloading zones of their school buses, also known as the Danger Zone.

-The annual loading and unloading zone survey performed for the 2016-2017 school year by the Kansas Department of Education and the National Association of State Directors of Pupil Transportation Services found that the number of student deaths in the school bus danger zone doubled from the two previous school years.
+The annual loading and unloading zone survey performed for the 2016-2017 school year by the Kansas Department of Education and the National Association of State Directors of Pupil Transportation Services, found that the number of student deaths in the school bus danger zone doubled from the two previous school years.
 One of the fatalities was a nine-year-old girl who was caught in the doors of her bus, dragged and run over.

-A January 2016 study performed by Kathleen Furneaux, executive director of the Pupil Transportation Safety Institute, and Peter Lawrence, director of transportation for Fairport Central School District in upstate New York, revealed that there were 31 instances of students being shut in their school bus door between 2004 and 2015.
+A January 2016 study performed by Kathleen Furneaux, executive director of the Pupil Transportation Safety Institute, and Peter Lawrence, director of transportation for Fairport Central School District in upstate New York, revealed that there were 31 instances of students being stuck in their school bus door between 2004 and 2015.
 Two students were killed.

 Furneaux and Lawrence said that a possible solution was rethinking the placement of the switch that drivers use to open and close the loading door.
 They pointed out that, in most school buses, drivers must turn away from the door and the disembarking students to operate it.
 “Nevertheless, at the moment the student is exiting the bus, nothing is more important than making sure the service door is cleared and the student has moved no less than 15 feet away from the bus before pulling back into the flow of traffic,” they observed.